-During 2022, we implemented one or more steps from the below action plan for any external suppliers posing a level of modern slavery risk at the moderate or high end of the scale, being Value Proteins Ltd only, described in detail within Section 3.2 Identify - Media and court rulings.
-This supplier was uniquely identified via a media article online and not via our region risk-based approach.
+During 2023, we continued to implement one or more steps from the below action plan for any external suppliers posing a level of modern slavery risk at the moderate or high end of the scale, being Value Proteins Ltd only, described in detail within Section 3.2 Identify - Media and court rulings.
+This supplier was uniquely identified via a media article online in 2022 and not via our region risk-based approach.